tSukulis/HeadHunters/README.md

 You can be emploee or employer

-employee
+employee <br />
- -creates profile and declare your skills
+ -creates profile and declare your skills<br />
- -After Login can make A question to see if there is a match or to update his/her skills
+ -After Login can make A question to see if there is a match or to update his/her skills<br />

-employer
+employer<br />
- -creates profile and posts jobs
+ -creates profile and posts jobs<br />
- -Can make question if there is a person with the required skills -Can post a new Job
+ -Can make question if there is a person with the required skills<br />
+ -Can post a new Job<br />
- -Can contact a match
+ -Can contact a match <br />